 Smooth muscle fibres are elongated and spindle-shaped cells which taper at both ends.
 This distinctive shape, along with the presence of a single central nucleus, helps to identify it histologically.
 These fibres are thousands of times shorter than skeletal muscle fibres.

 Smooth muscle differs from striated muscle in many ways.
 T-tubules, myofibrils and sarcomeres are all absent, in contrast to striated muscle.
-Actin and myosin contractile proteins, as are thick and thin filaments.
+Actin and myosin contractile proteins are present, as are thick and thin filaments.
 However, these are arranged differently.
 Thin filaments are attached to a dense body (analogous to the Z-disc of skeletal and cardiac muscle).

 Cross-Bridge Formation and Smooth Muscle Contraction